ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 ## Asynchronous Scheduler

-One of the variants of schedulers is the `AsyncScheduler`, which delivers every message asynchronously (but still ordered) using a Julia's built-in `Task` object.
+An `AsyncScheduler` is similar to a [`Rocket.AsapScheduler`](@ref).
+Both allows for Subject to scheduler their messages for multiple listeners, but a `AsyncScheduler` delivers all messages asynchronously (but still ordered) using a Julia's built-in `Task` object.

 ```@docs
 Rocket.AsyncScheduler